wwarthen/RomWBW/Source/Images/d_infocom/Readme.txt

 zork3.z3 - (Zork 3) - r17-s840727

 The versions above are generally from the "Classic Text Adventure Masterpieces" released by Activision in (1996) which is the source of most modern releases.

 The version of Hitchhiker is the one that Douglas Adams postedon his web site in the mid-90s.
 The BBC later posted an illustrated version based on the same game file.

-Version C Updated FEB 5, 85                       C

 The above games have been curated from here <https://eblong.com/infocom/>.
 Full game documentation can be found here <https://infodoc.plover.net/>

-To run these you need a Z-Machine interpreter
+The game files are a virtual machine code commonly known as Z-Machine, they are portable and will run on any machine that has a Z-Machine interpreter.

+All the Z3 games come with the official CP/M interpreter (Version C) last updated by Inforcom on 5th Feb 1985

+All latter games Z4, Z5,.. and above, are more sophisticated and require a better interpreter. i.e. VEZZA.

 VEZZA